hugovk/satellite-pies/README.md

   -x lat,lon, --coords lat,lon
-                        Instead of your current position, use these coordinates (default: None) -r, --repeat          Repeat (default: False)
+                        Instead of your current position, use these coordinates (default: None)
+  -n NAME, --name NAME  Instead of your current position, use this place name
+                        (default: None)
+  -r, --repeat          Repeat (default: False)
   -w minutes, --wait minutes
                         Minutes to wait between repeat (default: 5)

 ```

 Examples
 --------

+Run once with Watercolor maps at zoom 17:

+    satellite_pies.py

 Run once with Toner maps at zoom 15: